Assessor of Property

 Five members appointed by the county commission serve on the equalization board.
 Members are from different sections of the county.
 This board considers and renders appraisal adjustment decisions.

-Those members represent the five areas of the county:
+These members represent the five areas of Putnam County:

 How do I prove my case?